 - The user downloads an app to their device

-- This app has a system built in which creates many clicks normally on ads, or allows an external device to click within the app
+- This app has a system built in which creates many clicks (spam clicking) normally on ads, or allows an external device to click within the app

-- All clicks are assigned to the developer or click spammer with the hope that if there is an in-app purchase or ad click, the developer gets the payout
+- All ad clicks are assigned to the developer or click spammer with the hope that, if there is an in-app purchase or ad click, the developer gets the payout

-- Besides defrauding marketers of their ad spend, click spam also distorts click data, often making certain platforms looking much more effective than they are
+- Besides defrauding marketers of their ad spend, click spam also distorts click data, often making certain platforms look much more effective than they are

 When downloading an app that runs in the background, this could mean that an app is able to click spam ads almost constantly.
-For the user, this can just mean a depleted battery.
+For the user, this can just mean a depleted battery, such as with the DrainerBot malware.

 But for the advertiser, it can mean that you see a lot of activity on your display ads but without the corresponding conversions.
 However, any conversions that are made may not be attributed correctly and chances are there will be a high amount of spoofed clicks before there is any type of conversion.